 - Buy the cheapest cuts of meat – and keep an eye out for sales you can take advantage of!
 The trick to working with the cheap cuts is to use the cooking method that is best for them.
 The easiest and best option is to toss them into a pressure cooker.
 This will help tenderize the meat.
-Alternatively, you can do a long, slow braise or place them in a slow cooker.
+You can also do a long, slow braise or place them in a slow cooker.

 - Shop with family and friends, buying large cuts of meats that you can then all share.
 Portion it out into the amount you use most often, then label, date and freeze your portion if you are not going to cook it right away.

 - Go back to bone-in meats.
 Many of them are cheaper.
 I would encourage you to learn how to break down a chicken because, pound for pound, a full chicken is less expensive.
 With the one purchase, you get two breasts, wings, legs and thighs, plus a carcass that is great for making your own stock.